chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/screen.md

 commit: '01ec436'
 ---

-We've concentrated on building UIs from the bottom up; starting small and adding complexity.
+We've concentrated on building UIs from the bottom up, starting small and adding complexity.
 Doing so has allowed us to develop each component in isolation, figure out its data needs, and play with it in Storybook.
 All without needing to stand up a server or build out screens!

-In this chapter we continue to increase the sophistication by combining components in a screen and developing that screen in Storybook.
+In this chapter, we continue to increase the sophistication by combining components in a screen and developing that screen in Storybook.

 ## Nested container components

-As our app is very simple, the screen we’ll build is pretty trivial, simply wrapping the `TaskList` container component (which supplies its own data via Vuex) in some layout and pulling a top-level `error` field out of the store (let's assume we'll set that field if we have some problem connecting to our server).
+As our app is straightforward, the screen we’ll build is pretty trivial, simply wrapping the `TaskList` component (which supplies its own data via Redux) in some layout and pulling a top-level `error` field out of the store (let's assume we'll set that field if we have some problem connecting to our server).
 Let's create a presentational `PureInboxScreen.vue` in your `src/components/` folder:

 ```html:title=src/components/PureInboxScreen.vue
 <template>